Mashantucket, Connecticut

-Mashantucket is a census-designated place (CDP) in the northeast part of the town of Ledyard, New London County, Connecticut, United States.
+Mashantucket is a census-designated place (CDP) in the northeastern part of the town of Ledyard, New London County, Connecticut, United States.
 It consists of land held by the Mashantucket Pequot Tribe.
 The Foxwoods Resort Casino is in the northeast part of the CDP, along Connecticut Route 2.
 As of the 2010 census, the CDP had a population of 299.

+Education

+The CDP, along with the rest of Ledyard Town, is in the Ledyard School District.